 Kelly was born and raised in Minnesota.
 She moved to Cheyenne in the fall of 1998.
 She met her now husband, Mark, on a blind date on Friday the 13th.
 They have been married since 2001 and have an amazing little boy, Wesley, who was adopted in 2010 from Russia.
 They have six dogs and their house is never quiet.
 Their lives are crazy at home and they are always up for an adventure.

 Sarah is a military spouse and relocated to Cheyenne in 2016 after spending 4 years in Germany.
 She is originally from Michigan.
 Sarah has over 8 years' experience as a Veterinary Technician, and is now happily working with us as a receptionist.
-She is married to her husband Ben, and together they have a lovable little toddler named Bryson.
-They also have 4 fur babies: 2 labs, Tucker and Huey, as well as 2 cats, Simba and Nala
+She is married to her husband Ben, and together they have a toddler named Bryson and an infant named Brody.
+They also have 4 fur babies: 2 labs, Tucker and Huey, a Great Dane named Wally, and a kitty named Nemo.

 Rod moved to Wyoming from Duluth, Minnesota 28 years ago.
 He enjoys spending time with his grand daughter, family, and friends.
 Rod loves the great outdoors, fishing, hunting, and camping.
 He enjoys making Native American crafts and walking sticks.
 He has three cats and two dogs that are spoiled rotten.